timelinez/timelinez.github.io/README.md

 ```
 1963-11-22 – President Kennedy and Texas Governor John Connally are shot in Dallas, with President Kennedy dying from his injuries.
 ```

+## Why?

+We're in an age where opposing political forces have different accounts of what did or did not happen.
+A Merkle tree [[↗]](https://en.wikipedia.org/wiki/Merkle_tree) with widely shared SHA1s is solid evidence one way or the other on the account of events.
+Git is a very solid history retaining Merkle tree.
+GitHub (and equivalents) are very solid portals for Git repo curation.

+Groups, organizations and individuals can keep their own public Gi-backed Merkle tree timelines to help reinforce their account of events.
+Accounts of events that in a small way support democracy and honesty.

 # What is the reason for the GitHub-backed aspect to this?